leondutoit/pg-ntk-demo/presentation.md

 Now suppose we need to set up the following access control rules in our DB:

-* data users X, and Y should only have access to data in tables spending_habits and only data from owners A, B, C, D
+* data users X, and Y should only have access to data in table spending_habits and only data from owners A, B, C, D
 * data user Z should have access to all data - i.e. tables spending_habits, personal_details

 # Use case